nashville-software-school/Vue-Workshop/project-vault/madlibs.md

 # Build a Madlibs App

-For this project, build an app using the [Madlibz API](https://madlibz.herokuapp.com/api) to allow users to create and save their favorite Madlibs in a Firestore database.
+For this project, build a SPA using the [Madlibz API](https://madlibz.herokuapp.com/api) to allow users to create and save their favorite Madlibs in a Firestore database.
 The app will have multiple views so you'll need to use the Vue Router.
 Using Vuex for this project (and all projects) is optional and entirely up to you.

 [**View a Demo**](https://nss-vue-madlibs.web.app/)